X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

                         Iterations between sampling
   -c CHARSET, --charset CHARSET
+                        Path to the charset file --samples_dir SAMPLES_DIR
-                        Path to the charset file --clip1 CLIP1         Gradient clipping value for output layer.
+                        Path to the directory that will store samples --clip1 CLIP1         Gradient clipping value for output layer.
 When omitted or set to zero, no clipping is done.
   --clip2 CLIP2         Gradient clipping value for lstm layers.
 When omitted